fnalways/terminus-docs/docs/overview/protocol/overview.md

 The costs of running a server are certain:

-- Running a server requires professional knowledge
+- Running a server requires professional knowledge.
-- Running a server requires an initial hardware investment
+- Running a server requires an initial hardware investment.
-- Running a server requires ongoing time investment for maintenance and paying maintenance fees
+- Running a server requires ongoing time investment for maintenance and paying maintenance fees.

 For services like Ethereum's archival nodes, even small businesses find it challenging to manage.